 - Dark blue to black - Water ranges from shades of blue to black depending on the clarity and depth.
 Usually, the clearer the water, the darker the color.
 However, shallow streams will often display the colors associated with the materials in their stream beds.
 If the stream bed is made of sand, the color will appear white or very light tan due to the high reflective property of sand.
 Asphalt roads generally appear dark blue to black.

-- Status - Orthophotography covers approximately 930 square miles and includes the following municipalities: Branford, Bridgeport, Chester, Clinton, Darien, Deep River, Derby, East Haddam, East Hartford, East Hampton, East Haven, East Lyme, Essex, Fairfield, Greenwich, Guilford, Groton, Hamden, Ledyard, Lyme, Madison, Milford, Montville, New Haven, New London, Norwalk, Norwich, North Haven, Old Lyme, Old Saybrook, Orange, Portland, Preston, Rocky Hill, Shelton, South Windsor, Stamford, Stonington, Stratford, West Haven, Waterford, Westbrook, and Westport.
-Includes all offshore islands within the territorial borders of the State of Connecticut with the exception of Goose Island and Falkner Island (offshore of Branford); Calf Islands and Great Captain Island (offshore of Greenwich); Norwalk Islands (offshore of Norwalk); Thimble Islands (offshore of Branford); Sandy Point (offshore of Stonington); and all islands in the Connecticut part of Fishers Island Sound.
+- Status - Orthophotography covers portions of the following municipalities: Branford, Bridgeport, Chester, Clinton, Cromwell, Darien, Deep River, Derby, East Haddam, East Hartford, East Hampton, East Haven, East Lyme, East Windsor, Enfield, Essex, Fairfield, Glastonbury, Greenwich, Guilford, Groton, Haddam, Hamden, Hartford, Ledyard, Lyme, Madison, Middletown, Milford, Montville, New Haven, New London, Norwalk, Norwich, North Branford, North Haven, Old Lyme, Old Saybrook, Orange, Portland, Preston, Rocky Hill, Shelton, South Windsor, Stamford, Stonington, Stratford, Suffield, West Haven, Waterford, Westbrook, Wethersfield, Westport, Windsor, and Windsor Locks.
+Includes all offshore islands within the territorial borders of the State of Connecticut including Goose Island and Falkner Island (offshore of Branford); Calf Islands and Great Captain Island (offshore of Greenwich); Norwalk Islands (offshore of Norwalk); Thimble Islands (offshore of Branford); Sandy Point (offshore of Stonington); and all islands in the Connecticut part of Fishers Island Sound.

 GIS Data Download